 How can you help?

+Any contribution towards either the full or part restoration of a book of your choice from the library will be gratefully acknowledged.
 When a book is adopted it will be restored by local bookbinders who specialise in antiquarian books.
 Your contribution will be recorded in our official register of the scheme, and your name will be inscribed on a specially designed bookplate.
-For further details, or if you would like to inspect any of the books, please contact via firstname.lastname@example.org or phone 01225 312084.
+See below for a sample list of books currently awaiting restoration; a comprehensive list is available at the Institution.
+For further details, or if you would like to inspect any of the books, please contact us via firstname.lastname@example.org or phone 01225 312084.

-Dr. Evelyn Lewis, organiser of BRLSI's Adopt-a-Book scheme.
-Evelyn also makes the registers that are used to record propgress.
+Dr. Evelyn Lewis, organiser of BRLSI's Adopt-a-Book scheme (pictured left), also makes the registers that are used to record propgress.
 Photographs are taken of each volume before and after restoration and sponsors are invited to a book-signing, when the register and the restored book can be viewed and signed.

 Jessops Sponsor the photographs documenting restoration work.